LizzyonGit/court_love/TESTING.md

 #### Card error width
 By accident, when I put a card number starting with 42424242 but but still not the correct test number from Stripe, I got a long error on the **Checkout** page which changed the whole form.
 So I set media queries on all fields there to keep the original widths, so now nothing changes when this large error comes up.

+#### Info always saved to profile
+Regardless of whether the *Save phone number to my profile* was checked, the phone number in the checkout would always be saved to the profile after completing the order.
+I found the issue on Slack [here](https://code-institute-room.slack.com/archives/C7HS3U3AP/p1605302104469800?thread_ts=1605222094.452700&cid=C7HS3U3AP) and solved it by changing the code the same way.

 ### Full testing